fionanealon/python-exercises/README.md

 0, 1, 1, 2, 3, 5, 8, 13

-In the while loop the reason that you have n = n - 1  is to act as a counter.
-Every time we go through the loop, n is de-incremented by 1 so if n = 7 the first time through the loop, it becomes 6 the next time through and so on until it becomes -1, which then fails the condition of the while loop (n >= 0) and the while loop ends.
+In the 'while loop' the reason that you have n = n - 1  is to act as a counter.
+Every time we go through the loop, n is de-incremented by 1 so if n = 7 the first time through the loop, it becomes 6 the next time through and so on until it becomes -1, which then fails the condition of the while loop (n >= 0) and the 'while loop' ends.

 After the while loop ends, the next line is the last line of the function:
 ```python
 return i
 ```
-This line returns the last value of i which was generated in the while loop.
+This line returns the last value of i which was generated in the 'while loop'.

 Everything up to this point has been discussing the contents of the function fib.